ruthinunes/ruthinunes/README.md

-### Heeeey I'm Pamela Nunes... but you can call me Ruthi  ☺️
+### Heeeey I'm Pamela... but you can call me Ruthi  ☺️

 ##